roacobb/docker-centos-apache/README.md

   Build your first Docker container image while in Docker directory
 ```
-  $sudo docker build -t -i myimage/base . #This will create an image called myimage/base
+  $sudo docker build -t myimage/base . #This will create an image called myimage/base
                                            in the current directory
 ```